dwandrew/chimerical/README.md

 Now feel free to have a great time making Chimera!
 Every time you run it you will have to go into the backend and run the server.
 This will allow the page to operate correctly.

+The other option is check it out here on Heroku! https://chimera-maker.herokuapp.com/